Monday, October 31, 2011

 Here’s the first paragraph from Beattie’s second appearance in the New Yorker:

 Silas is afraid of the vacuum cleaner.
 He stands, looking out the bedroom door, growling at it.
 He also growls when small children are around.
 The dog is afraid of them, and they are afraid of him because he growls.
 His growling always get him in trouble; nobody thinks he is entitled to growl.
 The dog is also afraid of a log of music.
 “One Little Story That the Crow Told Me” by the New Lost City Ramblers raises his hackles.
 Bob Dylan’s “Positively Fourth Street” brings bared teeth and a drooping tail . . .
 If the dog had his way, he would get Dylan by the leg in a dark alley.
 Maybe they could take a trip—Michael and the dog—to a recording studio or a concert hall, wherever Dylan was playing, and wait for him to come out.
 Then Silas could get him.
-Thoughts like these (“fancy flights,” his foreman called them) were responsible for Michael’s no longer having a job.”
+Thoughts like these (“fancy flights,” his foreman called them) were responsible for Michael’s no longer having a job.”“Fancy Flights”October 21, 1974

 In this selection, Beattie’s signature first person/present tense makes its initial appearance in a story of hers in the New Yorker.
 Ann Beattie, as I said, appeared in the New Yorker 7 times in two years after she first broke in.
 The New Yorker had been through a giant John Updike phase in the sixties, Updike being six years older than Ray Carver and fifteen years older than Beattie.
 Beattie was a genuine boomer, and, think about it, the New Yorker had to transition.
 A giant generation was coming and college kids didn’t normally subscribe to that magazine; their parents did.
 I think the giant push with Ann Beattie was brilliant but, if not at all intentional, then certainly fortuitous.
 In ’74 I already had a Harper’s and Atlantic subscription (thanks to Duke Rank, my first college advisor), but in '74 I was buying the New Yorker off the shelf or we were getting it from my wife’s parents, long time subscribers (and my wife thus a long-time John Updike afficianado).
 In those days it seemed like Beattie was always in the New Yorker, and her stories about long haired girls and tall skinny boys, rock’n’roll and weed and young people’s angst and malaise, supplied parental units with a study guide and handout on us, their kids.
 The term minimalism had already been applied to Beattie and Carver and others, though it was never a term Beattie accepted as accurate about her.
 But the style must have driven the older generation crazy--it would explain nothing, just lay it out there as if to say, "Here it is, folks, what you've created!"